Cutting and burning invasive plants

 Tell the local fire brigade before you begin burning and again when you finish, so that they are not called out unnecessarily

-If you burn waste in the open, you may require a waste management licence or exemption.
+If you burn waste in the open, you may require authorisation from your environmental regulator.

-If you have an exemption, you must comply with the exemption objectives and register this exemption:
+If you have an exemption, you must comply with the exemption objectives and register this exemption with the Northern Ireland Environment Agency (NIEA).

 You must also ensure that your activity does not: